practicaldsc/study/problems/old-from-40a/sp23-final-pt2/sp23-final-pt2-q01.md

 # BEGIN SOLUTION

+**Answers**:

-Bubbles 1 and 3: "The centroids found will be the same as before" and "The inertia will be twice as much as before, $2I$."
+- The centroids found will be the same as before.
+- The inertia will be twice as much as before, $2I$.

 The centroids found will be the same as before because the dataset has been duplicated, but they have not moved!
 This means $k$ means clustering will find the same clusters as before.
 You can imagine it like points overlapping each other.

 The inertia will be twice as much before $2I$ because of how inertia is calculated.
-Recall inertia measures how well a dataset is clustered and is calculated by measuring the distance between each data point and its centroid, squaring the distance, and summing these squares across a cluster.
-We have doubled our points!
-Since they did not move otherwise the difference does not change, but we have twice as many points, which will cause the inertia to double.
+Recall inertia measures how well a dataset is clustered and is calculated by measuring the **total squared distance** from each point to its closest centroid.
+Since the total number of points has doubled, even though each (unique) point is still assigned to the same centroid, the total squared distance has doubled.

 # END SOLUTION